Heidi Kaastrup Müller - Molecular Neuropsychiatry

 • Subcellular fractionation by ultracentrifugation; synaptosomes, synaptic vesicles, postsynaptic membranes

-• Two-color Western blot detection with infrared fluorescence (Licor)(compatible with proteome profiler Arrays)
+• Western blot (two-color detection with infrared fluorescence - compatible with proteome profiler Arrays)

 • Bioluminescence resonance energy transfer (BRET)